ballerina-platform/ballerina-lang/docs/bbe-guidelines/bbe-guidelines.md

 7. Remove unused imports in `.bal` files.

-8. If a new example is added/deleted, update the [index.json](https://github.com/ballerina-platform/ballerina-lang/blob/master/examples/index.json) file as well.
+8. If a new example is added or an existing one is deleted/renamed, update the [index.json](https://github.com/ballerina-platform/ballerina-lang/blob/master/examples/index.json) file as well.

 ## Practices related to the code comments